Meet Our Faculty and Staff

 DNP - Georgia Health Sciences University

-Professor Crutcher is the Assistant Dean for Clinical and Community Partnerships at Vanderbilt School of Nursing and is an assistant professor in the MSN in Healthcare Leadership at Vanderbilt School of Nursing.
+Professor Crutcher is the Assistant Dean for Clinical and Community Partnerships at Vanderbilt School of Nursing and is an assistant professor in the Healthcare Leadership at Vanderbilt School of Nursing.
 She has been with the School of Nursing since 2000.
 She is the Clinical Director for West End Women's Health Center, a Vanderbilt Nurse Midwifery outpatient practice site.
 She oversees school based clinics in three enhanced-option, low income elementary schools in Davidson Co.
 She is on the Diabetes Improvement Project Team with the Meharry-Vanderbilt Alliance.

 She was the Clinical Director for University Community Health Services (UCHS), a Federally Qualified Health Center in Davidson County, for over 7 years, and later served as a Quality Consultant to UCHS.
 She began her nursing career as a staff nurse and then a manager on a surgical step down unit in Vanderbilt Hospital.
 She was an internal consultant in the Center for Clinical Improvement at Vanderbilt.
 She received undergraduate degrees in nursing and biology from Western Kentucky University, her master's degree in Nursing Administration from Vanderbilt University, and her Doctorate degree at Georgia Health Sciences University.